unnamed sessions #29 Braunbeck + exclusive interview

 Time to say goodbye

 I have said it before and I will say it again.
 Out of all the different groups of people that I have interviewed DJs tend to be the absolute kindest and open group of people ever.
 Fabian not being any kind of exception to the rule.
 It is a pleasure to sit down for a chat with nerds of their field.
 Honestly, I am just a bit annoyed that I only almost went to Culture Box to see Braunbeck perform back in August.
-At least now I know not to pass up an opportunity like at again.
+At least now I know not to pass up an opportunity like that again.

 For you listening pleasure: Braunbeck – unnamed session #29